 05 of 12

-A lone Siberian squill plant (Scilla siberica) can't provide the kind of flower display that a hyacinth plant does, so you need to mass a bunch of these plants together to create any kind of visual impact at all.
+A lone Siberian squill plant (Scilla siberica) can't provide the kind of flower display that a hyacinth plant does, so you need to mass a bunch of these plants together to create any visual impact at all.
 Nor is Siberian squill a plant with fragrant flowers.
-Its main selling point is the color of its blossoms: namely, a rich, true blue.
+Its main selling point is the color of its blossoms: namely, a vibrant, true blue.

 06 of 12